SiaFoundation/siad/doc/Default Path.md

 ### Multi file directory

-`disableDefaultPath` works, i.e. its boolean value is set in the metadata.
-If that value is `true` the `defaultPath` field is set to `""`.

-`disableDefaultPath` and `defaultPath` are mutually exclusive and setting both to non-zero value results in an error.

-If `defaultPath` is set to a path that doesn't match any file in `subfiles` that results in Error.
+If `defaultPath` is set to a path that doesn't match any file in `subfiles` or the file that it matches is not an HTML file located in the root directory, that results in Error.

 If `defaultPath` is set to a directory path (i.e. not a file) that is considered to not match any file and results in an Error.